 However, as per WorldBank’s 2017 Global Findex Database, only 45% of Nepal’s population are banked.
 So, a digital payments system like Khalti can play a significant role to bring the unbanked population to the digital platform and provide financial services.

 Khalti provides various utility bill payment services, mobile recharge, DTH recharge, domestic flight booking, movie ticketing, event ticketing, hotel booking, newspaper subscriptions, and payments at online shopping sites among others.
-Furthermore, Khalti offers users with cashback on almost every transaction plus guaranteed emergency financing.
+Furthermore, Khalti offers users with cashback on almost every transaction.

 Currently, more than 8,00,000 people regularly use Khalti for various bill payments services.